openstack/kuryr-kubernetes/doc/source/devref/kuryr_kubernetes_design.rst

 ResourceEventHandler
 ~~~~~~~~~~~~~~~~~~~~
-ResourceEventHandler is a convenience base class for the K8s event processing.
+ResourceEventHandler is a convenience base class for the Kubernetes event processing.
-The specific Handler associates itself with specific K8s object kind (through
+The specific Handler associates itself with specific Kubernetes object kind (through
 setting OBJECT_KIND) and  is expected to implement at least one of the methods
 of the base class to handle at least one of the ADDED/MODIFIED/DELETED events
-of the k8s object.
+of the Kubernetes object.
 For details, see `k8s-api  <https://github.com/kubernetes/kubernetes/blob/release-1.4/docs/devel/api-conventions.md#types-kinds>`_.
 Since both ADDED and MODIFIED event types trigger very similar sequence of
 actions, Handler has ‘on_present’ method that is invoked for both event types.
 The specific Handler implementation should strive to put all the common ADDED